xtyrrell/maxonbank/README.md

 - [ ] Add tests (naughty me, I should have done this earlier :| )
   - [x] test Account commands (src/test/kotlin/com/xtyrrell/maxonbank/command/AccountTests.kt)
   - [ ] test Account queries
+    - This might a fair bit of tinkering work to get Axon integrations mocked or somehow test-ready.
+Obviously this would be invaluable for a production app, but I'm going to leave it for now.
   - [ ] test AccountsController
+    - This also needs a bit of work to get set up.
+We'd want fixture data (sample Accounts and linked LedgerEntries) to work with in tests.
+We'd want this fixture data to be reset for each test.
+I'm going to leave this for now.

 ## Notes
+- Traditional architecture has a service layer in between the interface layer (AccountsController for the web interface) and the data layer.
+Maxonbank does not have this, as Axon's queryGateway and commandGateway feel sufficiently abstracted, and I don't see any clear benefit to doing so.
+However, we could still consider this.
-- Should I try to take the timestamps out of LedgerEntryView and put them instead inside the messages that prompt LedgerEntry creation
+- I think I should try to take the timestamps out of LedgerEntryView and put them instead inside the messages that prompt LedgerEntry creation, which would be a more accurate record of ledger entry timestamps.
-- Is there a way to generate account IDs inside the Command instead of requiring the command sender to generate an ID and then pass it in the command (breaks encapsulation)
 - Is there something we can do about having to use `var` so much instead of `val` (such as in Spring Data JPA entities)?
+- A lot of state is stored in the database instead of being event sourced.
+What are the tradeoffs of this?
+Would it be better to source all or more state from events?
+For example, the Account projection (query/AccountProjection.kt) stores all state in an AccountView Hibernate / Spring Data JPA @Entity.
+  - It makes sense to me that storing unbounded data (like an account's ledger entries) in a DB is better than having it event-sourced for memory reasons.
+However, other data like balances I believe would work just fine with an event-sourced approach.